skip to content

 Q. Who are the judges?

-The judging panel is made up of members of the Black Advisory Hub and the two student winners of previous George Bridgetower essay prizes.
+The judging panel is made up of members of the Black Advisory Hub Steering Group as well as students, including winners of the previous essay prizes.

 Q. Who will read the winning essay?